-CUI Program
+CUI program

-The executive branch-wide program to standardize CUI handling by federal agencies.
+The executive branch-wide program to standardize CUI handling by all federal agencies.
 The program includes the rules, organization, and procedures for CUI, established by Executive Order 13556, 32 CFR Part 2002, and the CUI Registry.

-CUI Registry
+CUI registry

-The online repository for all information, guidance, policy, and requirements on handling CUI, including all issuances by the CUI Executive Agent.
-Among other information, the CUI Registry identifies approved CUI categories and subcategories, provides general descriptions for each, identifies the basis for controls, and sets out procedures for the use of CUI, including but not limited to marking, safeguarding, transporting, disseminating, re-using, and disposing of the information.
+The online repository for all information, guidance, policy, and requirements on handling CUI, including everything issued by the CUI Executive Agent other than 32 CFR Part 2002.
+Among other information, the CUI Registry identifies all approved CUI categories and subcategories, provides general descriptions for each, identifies the basis for controls, establishes markings, and includes guidance on handling procedures.

-Environment of Operation [NIST SP 800-37]
+environment of operation [NIST SP 800-37]